daronphang/programming-resources/cloud-computing/AWS/WAF.md

 ## Well-Architectured Framework (WAF)

-The AWS WAF helps you understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS cloud.
+The AWS WAF consists of 6 pillars that help you understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS cloud.
 It provides a way for you to consistently measure your architecture against best practices and design principles and identify areas for improvement.

 ### Operational excellence